 In the very cold winters of 1947 and 1963, the condensation iced up the windows, and icicles grew from the ceilings.
 Some were 6-8 inches long.

 I don't know whether any of the icicles ever broke off, but if so it would have been perilous for anyone sitting underneath.
 As it was, tall passengers had to duck as they moved to a seat.

 I saw a lot of buses when I was growing up because the Edgware bus terminus was so close to where I lived.
-My first recollection was of the buses like the one in the photo on the left - with the 'eyes'.
+My first recollection was of the buses like the one in the photo with the 'eyes'.
 Every bus seemed to have these eyes.
 They were actually advertising a magazine, but, as a young child, I didn't realise this and thought that the buses were given eyes, just as my dolls and teddy bears were given eyes.
 After all, buses needed to see where they were going.
 I was quite concerned when new adverts eventually replaced the eyes.